typegoose/typegoose/docs/guides/defaultClasses.md

 ### FindOrCreate

-This class provides all the types supplied by the plugin `mongoose-findOrCreate`.
+This class provides all the types supplied by the plugin [`mongoose-findorcreate`](./integration-examples/common-plugins.md#mongoose-findorcreate).

 :::note
 This class should only be used, if the plugin is used too